 Is your kitchen space large or open concept?
 The layout of your kitchen design will help establish work zones, influence counter space, and allow for seating – or maybe not.
 Your GNH designer will help you choose a layout that maximizes your larger kitchen space and supports your family’s goals.

-Here are two popular kitchen layouts for larger kitchens from KraftMaid:
+Here are three popular kitchen layouts for larger kitchens from KraftMaid:

 1. G-Shaped Kitchens